 Beautiful residential opportunities along the shores of North Carolina’s largest lake.
-A laid-back lifestyle, endless outdoor activities, and beautiful weather year-round, and it is all just half an hour from one of the fastest-growing cities in the country.
+A laid-back lifestyle, endless outdoor activities, and beautiful weather year-round and it is only a half an hour away from one of the top 10 cities for overall quality of life in the world.
 Welcome to Lake Norman.

 Of course, there is more to the Lake Norman area than sailing and swimming.
 Golf courses are plentiful in the area, as are various dining and shopping experiences, ranging from casual to upscale.
 Homes are just as diverse as the area’s population, but no matter where you choose to live, expect beautiful surroundings.

 For commuters, Charlotte, a city known as the second-largest financial center in the country, is just half an hour away and easily accessed via Interstate 77.
 For retirees, Lake Norman offers the peace and quiet you crave.
 For families with children, the opportunities for an active lifestyle, parks, and close-knit towns in the area provide a great backdrop for a wonderful beginning.